alibahadirzeybek/sandbox/README.md

 ## Required Permissions on AWS

-If you would like to use a different name for AWS resourcesother than `vvp`, you can change the `unique_name` under `modules/aws/locals.tf` which will change the naming for S3 bucket, IAM user and IAM policy.
+If you would like to use a different name for AWS resourcesother than `vvp`, you can change the `unique_name` under `modules/aws/locals.tf` which will change the naming for S3 bucket, IAM user, IAM policy, etc.

 Please then change the resource ARN's accordingly in the following statement or directly apply this for the user of terminal that is running the terraform.